DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/reports.md

 ---
 # Reports

 You can view results for all executed test runs in the **Reports** panel.
-Each row in the panel corresponds to an individual test run (it can be a single test, a fixture's test run or an entire directory's test run) and contains the following information: the test run's progress, start time, duration and the number of tests that have failed and passed.
+Each row in the panel corresponds to an individual test run (it can be a single test, group of tests, a fixture's test run or a directory's test run).

+For each test run, you can view the following information: the test run's progress, start time, duration and the number of tests that have failed and passed.
 Different colors indicates the test run status: green - passed tests, red - failed tests, blue - running and pending tests.

 IMAGE

 To see the detailed results, click the test run's row in the **Reports** panel.
-This will open the **Report tab** with a full report in the **Grid** format.
-The report contains overall results and details for each executed test.
+This will open the **Report tab** with a full report that contains overall results and details for each executed test.
 These details include failed actions data, links to these actions, screenshots and so on.

 IMAGE